Definición de mind en inglés:

 - I'm not particularly minded to watch whales myself, but I suppose it beats working for a living.

-be of two minds
+be in (or North American of) two minds

 - I was in two minds whether to write this blog or not.